 Areca palms and Kentia palms

-, Howea forsteriana, is even easier to please.
-It has a similar, elegant form and easily provides the illusion of a tropical oasis.
+Its botanical name is Howea forsteriana and it's very easy to please.
+This has a similar, elegant form to Areca palms and easily provides the illusion of a tropical oasis.
 Its well suited to being grown in a container and it is one of those rare plants that doesnt mind a darker position.
 This palm wont much appreciate a bright conservatory but it will be happy in medium to low light.

 Filtering out toxins from the air